akosbeke/koreader-page-turner/README.md

 ## Bill of Materials

 * LILYGO® T7 S3 ESP32-S3 ([Aliexpress](https://www.aliexpress.com/item/1005004777561826.html), [LILYGO®](https://lilygo.cc/products/t7-s3?variant=42490159464629))
-* Momentary Button - 19mm ([Aliexpress](https://www.aliexpress.com/item/1005004407709401.html)) - IMPORTANT!!!
+* Momentary Button - 19mm, High head ([Aliexpress](https://www.aliexpress.com/item/1005004407709401.html)) - IMPORTANT!!!
 Order the 19mm variant as the design is built around that size.
 * Lipo Battery 3.7mAh (dimensions later)

 Some of these components don't have a link yet because the 3D model is a WIP.